christinazavou/O-CNN/tensorflow/allq.md

 **Q2.2.** what is the channel parameter and the locations parameter showing?

-**Q3.** Lastly, trying to understand the octree_property function, I run the following code:
+**Q3.** Trying to understand the octree_property function, I run the following code:

 ```
 import sys